ecmdeveloper/eds-servlet/README.md

 }
 ```
 Because requests to EDS are made for different object types of the solution, you
-first have to check that we are dealing with the `Customer` case type.
+first have to check that you are dealing with the `Customer` case type.
 Next the
 property object is fetched from the dataRequest object.
 The `RequestMode` gives you
 an indication of the context of the call that is being made.
 In the first part
 the user started creating a new case, resulting in a `RequestMode` value of `initialNewObject`.